 The Wisdom Of Crowds

 Most of us probably remember the television program Who Wants To Be A Millionaire—originally hosted in the United States by Regis Philbin—in which contestants were given three “lifelines” they could use to get help answering questions to earn money.
-What I found most striking about the show was that whenever a contestant used the “ask the audience” lifeline the choice that the majority of the audience favored was always the correct one (or it seemed to me—I don’t know the actual percentage).
+What I found most striking about the show was that whenever a contestant used the “ask the audience” lifeline, the choice that the majority of the audience favored was usually the correct one.
 The questions didn’t require advanced problem-solving skills, just knowledge of facts, so perhaps I shouldn’t have been so impressed that getting a large enough crowd to weigh in would so consistently yield the right answer.
 But it got me thinking about the power inherent in groups to come to answers that often elude individuals, as well as the value individuals can gain from paying attention to a group’s viewpoint.

 One interesting study suggests that when you group three or more people together to solve a complex problem that they’ll perform better than the best of an equivalent number of people working independently.
 (Interestingly, groups of two did no better at solving complex problems than individuals working alone.)
 The results also showed that each group performed better than the best person in the group would have performed alone.
 Group members were found to combine the best of their resources and abilities to achieve this result.